 For more information about the Language Preservation Program and formation of the Working Group, please contact BNTAC.

-Invitation to join the Bigambul Casual Register of Cultural Heritage Field Officers
+Invitation to join the Bigambul Casual Register of Caring for Country and Cultural Heritage Field Officers

 As a key aspect to what we do, and as part of managing our current Native Title interests, BNTAC are progressively undertaking work to develop our resources and capacity to be able to ensure a healthy, thriving and sustainable Bigambul nation – now and into the future – and from the perspective of Our People’s health, wellbeing and prosperity; as well as that of Our Country, Cultural Heritage and Waterways.

-In support of both our looking after country and cultural heritage work programs, Bigambul Native Title Aboriginal Corporation (BNTAC) are now seeking Expressions of Interest (EOIs) from direct Bigambul decedents to be added to the Bigambul Register of Casual Cultural Heritage Field Officers.
+In support of both our looking after country and cultural heritage work programs, Bigambul Native Title Aboriginal Corporation (BNTAC) are now seeking Expressions of Interest (EOIs) from direct Bigambul decedents to be added to the Bigambul Register of Caring for Country and Casual Cultural Heritage Field Officers.

 This will provide a range of both paid and unpaid participation opportunities for Bigambul people.
-Direct experience in cultural heritage management is not a pre-requisite, and BNTAC also prioritise training and professional development opportunities and pathways as part of our commitment to the skills and capacity and economic development of Our people.
+Direct experience in country management, rejuvenation and cultural heritage management is not a pre-requisite, and BNTAC also prioritise training and professional development opportunities and pathways as part of our commitment to the skills and capacity and economic development of Our people.

 Confirmation of availability to participate and understanding that this is a casual register with no fixed guarantee of employment, are requirements of this application.
 To see the full eligibility requirements and view / complete and lodge the EOI form below.